Farleigh Hungerford: History

 The manor was called Farleigh Montfort from just after the conquest when it was owned by a Norman family, the Montforts, until the fourteenth century.
 Then Reginald de Montfort sold the estate to one of Edward III’s soldiers whose family held it only for about a quarter of a century.
 In 1369 AD Sir Thomas de Hungerford bought the house from the childless daughter of the recently deceased squire, and the house later came to be known as Farleigh Hungerford.
 The parish of Farleigh Hungerford was part of the Wellow Hundred.

 It is the location of Farleigh Hungerford Castle, built around 1370 and owned by English Heritage and the former home of Sir Thomas Hungerford, Speaker of the House of Commons.
 In the early 15th century, his son, Sir Walter Hungerford, enlarged the castle by adding the outer court that enclosed the parish church, St Leonard's, which he used as his chapel.
 It is thought that he built the present parish church nearby to replace it.

-In the Civil War, Sir Edward Hungerford (1596-1648) commanded the Parliamentary forces of Wiltshire briefly.
+In the Civil War, Sir Edward Hungerford (1596–1648) commanded the Parliamentary forces of Wiltshire briefly.
 His half-brother, Col John Hungerford, was a Royalist and was given the command of the garrison of Farleigh in 1644.
 However he surrendered to Sir Edward without fighting in 1645.
-A later Sir Edward Hungerford (1632-1711), who had been MP for Chippenham during Richard Cromwell's brief reign, entertained Charles II of England at Farleigh in about 1675.
+A later Sir Edward Hungerford (1632–1711), who had been MP for Chippenham during Richard Cromwell's brief reign, entertained Charles II of England at Farleigh in about 1675.
 After the discovery of the Rye House Plot in 1683, the castle was raided by the government and weapons were seized.
 The spendthrift Sir Edward was the last male of his family, but by the time of his death he had already sold the castle (in 1686) to Henry Bayntun for £56,000.

 Enclosed by a curtain wall with a cylindrical tower at each corner, the squarish inner bailey contained a selection of domestic buildings.
 Today only two of the towers and some sections of the curtain wall survive.
 The south west tower stands almost to its full height of five storeys in places, but the south east tower exists only a little more than its third floor.
 It is a grade I listed building.

+On 1 April 1933 the parish was abolished and merged with Norton St Philip.